BluntSporks/lexicon/README.md

-# lexicon
+# Lexicon
-Reusable Golang library to provide an API to multilingual word list files
+Reusable Golang library to provide an API to multilingual word list files.